Mentors-Outreach/mentors-outreach/about.md

 title: Mentors Outreach helps you become the best version of yourself.
 seo:
   title: About
-  description: This is the about us page
+  description: >+
+    Join the community to participate in thoughtful conversations, attend events, and access exclusive deals and content.

   extra:
     - name: 'og:type'
       value: website